paragkale/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
 Compute average number of steps taken for each interval across all days.
-Later print the interval that has the highest average
+Later print the interval that has the highest average.

 ```r
 intvstat <- data %>% group_by(interval) %>%